 Part 1: CAN-SPAM

 Let’s start with the legalese.
-CAN-SPAM requires that a valid physical postal address appear in your emails.
-If you omit it, you run the risk of being fined up to $11,000 per violation.
+The CAN-SPAM Act requires that a valid physical postal address appear in your emails.
+If you omit it, you run the risk of being fined up to $40,654 per violation.

 Yes, CAN-SPAM is a U.S. law, not a global one.
 And you may not be in the U.S. However, if you’re working with an email service provider that operates in the U.S., they’re going to require you to abide by it in order to work with them.